chronicc/ansible-old/README.md

 This repository comes with an integrated test environment providing the necessary means for testing ansible against various distributions.

+For testing purposes, always use the `test.yml` inventory.

+### Container

+Container are small, consume few resources and are fast to start.
+They can be used for most test cases.

 * Start all containers: `docker-compose up -d --build`
 * Start a specific container: `docker-compose up -d --build <container_name>`
 * Stop all containers: `docker-compose down -v`
 * Stop a specific container: `docker-compose stop <container_name>`

-For testing purposes, always use the `test.yml` inventory.
+### Virtual Machines

+VMs can be used for test cases where containers are not suited for (e.g. ssh connection or kernel).
+Since VMs consume a lot of resources, you should never start all VMs at the same time.

+* Start a specific VM: `vagrant up <fqdn>`
+* Stop all VMs: `vagrant destroy -f`

 ## License